BESL Pro Season 5

 Minor penalty points are given for minor incidents.
 Every minor penalty point deducts one percent (1%) of the overall prize money received by the team in the competition it is given.

-Major penalty points are given for major incidents such as deliberately deceiving admins, failing to show up for matches, repeated rule breaking, and so on.
+Major penalty points are given for major incidents.
 Every major penalty point deducts five percent (5%) of the overall prize money for that competition.

 League bans and penalty points gathered in any other GOEXANIMO tournaments do not apply towards the League except when the punishment has been awarded for cheating.